engeir/hack-md-notes/devonv_verify.md

 ## Synthetic signal

-Now, create a custom response signal, convolve with extended forcing above so it come close to the extended temperature above:
+Now, create a custom response signal, convolve with extended forcing above, so it comes close to the extended temperature above:

 ![Extended forcing and temp, and new temp from convolving](https://raw.githubusercontent.com/engeir/state-of-art-volcanoes-in-climate/636abd85af0142d8f162aaa1636f567f5c020ede/pic/fake_signal.png?token=GHSAT0AAAAAABWTVV7LFWLKBTOVMY5DGEBAYWQLX4Q "Extended forcing and temp, and new temp from convolving")